 At the beginning of my tattooing journey, there was no one who could share his professional knowledge with me, so I learned as I went.
 I relied on careful observation, trial, error, and experimenting.
 The truth is that in tattooing you are the only one you can blame for your mistakes.
 But hey… You’re free.
 Nobody will force you to tattoo in his way.
 You set up your rules.
 Your improvement is only up to you…

 My dream was to work as a tattoo artist in New York.
-So, I decided to start a new life and set off to America in pursuit of a bright future.
+So in 2002, I decided to start a new life and set off to America in pursuit of a bright future.
 I pulled out all the stops to grow as an artist.
 As Albert Einstein once said, “Genius is 1% talent and 99% percent hard work…”.
 You know, it’s true.
 This is my motto, and this is how I live my life.
 Finally, after a bunch of struggles and adventures, I opened my tattoo shop in New York City in 2008.

 I have been striving for precision in my work since day 1, and I couldn’t sit still until I could develop the ideal equipment I wanted to work with.
 Therefore, I developed my own Gray-Wash ink set and launched my ink brand Killer Silver – “The se7en Deadly Shades” in 2013.
 I also wanted to give back to the industry, so I founded a tattoo equipment company REBEL Tattoo Machine LLC to help fellow artists level up their artwork by developing precision driven equipment for them.